 - Relative UE velocity: the target UE can be either static or mobile relative to the UE who initiates the Ranging.
 In the latter, the attribute shall also provide some elements about its motion, e.g. maximum speed, trajectory.

-- Availability: percentage of time when a ranging system is able to provide the required Ranging-related data within the performance targets or requirements.
+- Availability: percentage value of the amount of time when a ranging system is able to provide the required Ranging-related data within the performance targets or requirements divided by the amount of time the system is expected to provide the Ranging service in a targeted service area.

 - Latency: time elapsed between the event that triggers the determination of the Ranging-related data and the availability of the Ranging-related data at the Ranging system interface.

 - Power consumption: electrical power used by Ranging during Ranging operation.

-- Ranging interval: number of Ranging operations during a given time unit.
+- Ranging interval: time difference between two consecutive Ranging operations.

 ------------------------------- End of changes-------------------------------------------------------------------------------